-AIP MALTA ENR-1.6 - 5 22 APR 2021 3.2.2 The broadcasted ADS-B messages are processed by ADS-B receivers and Surv ATM systems and presented on the Situation Data Display used by ATS provid aircraft with ADS-B IN and/or ACAS functionality.
-Aircraft transmitting ADS-B data may be provided with surveillance-based Air Traffic Services based on the ADS-B data, if the provided data quality is in compliance with the ATC service data quality requirements.
-3.3 ADS-B system requirements ADS-B system requirements For aircraft required to equip with ADS-B OUT per European Commission Implementing Regulation (EU) No 1207/2011 and subsequent amendments the applicable requirements are European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4.
-3.3.2 For aircraft not required to equip with ADS-B OUT per European Commission Im No 1207/2011 and subsequent amendments the ADS-B OUT systems shall com below: 1.
-European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4; or Federal Aviation Administration (FAA) Title 14 Code of Federal Regulation or AC No. 20-165B (or replacement) - Airworthiness Approval of ADS-B; , 3.
-European Aviation Safety Agency (EASA) CS-STAN; or ADS-B Out systems that are unable to meet the requirements above, must ensure that the aircraft always transmits a value of 0 (zero) for one or m quality indicators: NUCp (only for ADS-B version 0 units), NIC and/or SII disable ADS-B transmission.
+- 3.3.1 For aircraft required to equip with ADS-B OUT per European Commission Implementing Regulation (EU) No 1207/2011 and subsequent amendments the applicable requirements are European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4. - 3.3.2 For aircraft not required to equip with ADS-B OUT per European Commission Implementing Regulation (EU) No 1207/2011 and subsequent amendments the ADS-B OUT systems shall comply with one of the standards below: - 1.
+European Aviation Safety Agency (EASA) CS ACNS Subpart D, Section 4; or - 2.
+Federal Aviation Administration (FAA) Title 14 Code of Federal Regulations (14 CFR) section 91.227 or AC No. 20-165B (or replacement) Airworthiness Approval of ADS-B; or - 3.
+European Aviation Safety Agency (EASA) CS-STAN; or - 3.3.3 ADS-B Out systems that are unable to meet the requirements above, must - ensure that the aircraft always transmits a value of 0 (zero) for one or more of the following position quality indicators: NUCp (only for ADS-B version 0 units), NIC and/or SIL, or - disable ADS-B transmission.

 3.4 Graphic portrayal of area of ADS-B coverage

-AIP MALTA ENR-1.7 - 1 16 AUG 2018 ENR 1.7 ALTIMETER SETTING PROCEDURES 1.
-General 1.1 The altimeter setting procedures in use generally conform to those contained in ICAO Doc.
-8168, Vol I. 1.2 The transition altitude for Luqa aerodrome is 5000 ft while the transition level is fixed at FL070.
-1.3 QNH and temperature reports are provided by the Met Office at Luqa and transmitted in automatic ATIS broadcasts.
+AIP ENR-1.7 - 1 MALTA 16 AUG 2018

+ENR 1.7 ALTIMETER SETTING PROCEDURES

+- 1.1 The altimeter setting procedures in use generally conform to those contained in ICAO Doc.
+8168, Vol I. - 1.2 The transition altitude for Luga aerodrome is 5000 ft while the transition level is fixed at FL070. - 1.3 QNH and temperature reports are provided by the Met Office at Luqa and transmitted in automatic ATIS broadcasts.
 These reports are also available on request from Malta ATC.
 QNH values are given in hectopascals and are rounded down to the next whole hectopascal.
-For example, a QNH of 1015.3 HPA will be given as 1015 HPA.
-1.4 Vertical positioning of aircraft when at or below the transition altitude is expressed in terms of altitude, whereas such positioning at or above the transition level is expressed in terms of flight levels.
-While passing through the transition layer, vertical positioning is expressed in terms of altitude when descending and in terms of flight levels when ascending.
-1.5 Vertical separation exists, or is deemed to exist, between the transition altitude and the transition level.
-1.6 Flight level zero is located at the atmospheric pressure level of 1013.2 HPA.
+For example, a QNH of 1015.3 HPA will be given as 1015 HPA. - Vertical positioning of aircraft when at or below the transition altitude is expressed in terms of altitude, whereas such positioning at or above the transition level is expressed in terms of flight levels.
+While passing through the transition layer, vertical positioning is expressed in terms of altitude when descending and in terms of flight levels when ascending. - 1.5 Vertical separation exists, or is deemed to exist, between the transition altitude and the transition level. - 1.6 Flight level zero is located at the atmospheric pressure level of 1013.2 HPA.
 Consecutive flight levels are separated by a pressure interval corresponding to 500 ft in the standard atmosphere.

-2. Take-off and climb 2.1 A QNH altimeter setting is made available in taxi clearance prior to take-off.
-2.2 At Luqa aerodrome, the designated location for pre-flight altimeter checks is on the apron.
+2. Take-off and climb

+- 2.1 A QNH altimeter setting is made available in taxi clearance prior to take-off. - 2.2 At Luqa aerodrome, the designated location for pre-flight altimeter checks is on the apron.